radext-wg/draft-ietf-radext-tls-psk/draft-ietf-radext-tls-psk.md

 This script reads 128 bits (16 octets) of random data from a secure source, encodes it in Base32, and then formats it to be more humanly manageable.
 The generated keys are of the form "yttb-4gv2-ynfk-jbjh-2dja-cj7e-am".
 This form of PSK will be accepted by any implementation which supports at least 32 octets for PSKs.
 Larger PSKs can be generated by passing larger values to the "urandom()" function.
 The above derivation assumes that the random source returns one bit of entropy for every bit of randomness which is returned.
 Sources failing that assumption are NOT RECOMMENDED.

-### Interaction between PSKs and Shared Secrets
+### Interaction between PSKs and RADIUS Shared Secrets

 Any shared secret used for RADIUS/UDP or RADIUS/TLS MUST NOT be used for TLS-PSK.

-It is RECOMMENDED that RADIUS clients and server track all used shared secrets and PSKs, and then verify that the following requirements all hold true:
+It is RECOMMENDED that RADIUS clients and servers track all used shared secrets and PSKs, and then verify that the following requirements all hold true:

 * no shared secret is used for more than one RADIUS client
 * no PSK is used for more than one RADIUS client